 To support this new mantra, Airbnb knew they had to stop telling the story of a tech company, and start telling the story of a hospitality company – a hospitality company that encourages guests to, as the company themselves describe, travel “through the eyes of a local.”

-In November 2016, Airbnb’s focus on authentic, eyes of a local, travel experiences became a full-fledged reality when they launched an “Experiences” feature on their app.
+In November 2016, Airbnb’s focus on authenticity, eyes of a local, travel experiences became a full-fledged reality when they launched an “Experiences” feature on their app.
 Experiences allow hosts to offer tours, hands-on events, and other curated experiences to their guests.

 While the addition of Experiences built upon their “belong anywhere” identity, the most important component of Airbnb’s success is and has always been their community.
 And so it’s the stories of their community that flood Airbnb’s various platforms and channels.

-Communities Build Brands
+Community Storytelling Build Brands

 Airbnb has regularly shared the stories of their guests and hosts on their blog, social media, YouTube, and even their very own Airbnb Magazine.
 “Nothing can express our identity more profoundly than the stories of people who make up this community,” Chesky wrote after unveiling Airbnb’s new look and mission.